-Improving buck regulator transient response with the TLVR technique
+Improving buck regulator transient response with TLVR

 Power requirements for CPUs and GPUs in modern data centers have dramatically increased recently, especially with the new intensive AI applications being run.
 For example, a device dissipation of over 2kW at 1000A+ peak current is envisaged for latest GPUs, such as the Nvidia GB200.
 At the same time, the current drawn by the ICs fluctuates rapidly between idle and full power as processes throttle up and down.